What is Marble?

 Marble is revered the world over for its ability to take on a high-shine polish.
 This natural ability means that marble floors can be buffed until perfectly smooth, glistening and radiant.
 In lighter-coloured marble variations, marble tiles that have been polished will glow as the light is able to penetrate into the marble surface, reflecting it outwards and illuminating the whole floor.

-However, polished marble can become very slippery, particularly when wet.
+However, polished marble flooring can become very slippery, particularly when wet.
 Due to their heavy amounts of finish, they show physical damage more readily than other types of finish.
 Polished marble floor tiles are also easily scratched and show blemishes.

 Honed Marble Tiles